kelseyhightower/grpc-hello-service/tutorial/README.md

   kubectl create -f -
 ```

-Next, append the auth service TLS certificate and CA certificate to the `auth-tls` secret:
+Append the Auth service TLS certificate and CA certificate to the `auth-tls` secret:

 ```
 $ kubectl patch secret auth-tls \